natapone/simple_llm_chatbot_v2/docs/usage/setup_guide.md

 ### Common Issues

-#### Firebase Connection Error
+#### Database Connection Error
-- Verify the path to your Firebase credentials is correct
+- Verify the path to your TinyDB database file is correct
-- Check that the credentials have the necessary permissions
+- Ensure the directory exists and is writable
-- Ensure the Firestore database is enabled in your Firebase project
+- Check that the TinyDB version is compatible with your Python version

 #### LangFlow Connection Error
 - Verify the LangFlow API URL is correct